Chapter 17 Common Types of Graphs

 geom_col() +

-Also note that ggplot() includes geom_col() and geom_bar().
+1. ggplot() includes geom_col() and geom_bar().
 While both can be used to make bar charts. geom_col() is used when you want to represent values in the data (i.e. the precalculated mean as shown above), whereas geom_bar() makes the height of the bar proportional to the number of cases in each group.

-17.1.1 Adding error bars
+17.1.1 Adding Error Bars

 ggplot(data = sumAtl, aes(x = city, y = mean)) +